Dai Sijie

-Dai Sijie (born 2 March 1954) is a Chinese French author and filmmaker.
+Dai Sijie (born 2 March 1954) is a Chinese French author and filmmaker living in France since 1984.
+He writes in French.
+His first novel, Balzac and the Little Chinese Seamstress, written in French, was a best seller and has been translated into more than 25 languages.

 Early life

 Dai was born in Putian, Fujian, in 1954.
 His parents, Professor Dai Baoding and Professor Hu Xiaoyu, were professors of medical sciences at West China University.
 He grew up reading and thinking extensively.
 Dai excels at many things, including being a skilled tailor.
 The Maoist government sent him to a re-education camp in rural Sichuan from 1971 to 1974 during the Cultural Revolution.
 Though as the only child in the family he would have been excused, he went there with the idea of undergoing the spartan training.
 Much of this experience was the source of his first book.
 After his return, he completed his professional certificate as a teacher.
 He briefly taught in the No. 16 High School of Chengdu upon his enrollment to the Department of History of Sichuan University in February 1978 (so-called 77 grader), where he studied art history.